nginxinc/nginx-service-mesh/docs/content/reference/api-usage.md

 ## Overview

-The NGINX Service Mesh API lives in a Kubernetes Custom Resource which allows a way to manage the global mesh configuration.
-This resource is created when the mesh is deployed, and can be updated at runtime via the Kubernetes API.
+The NGINX Service Mesh API exists within a Kubernetes Custom Resource, and can be used to manage the global mesh configuration.
+This resource is created when the mesh is deployed, and can be updated at runtime using the Kubernetes API.

 ## Modifying the global mesh configuration